Lrnyux/JDFNet/README.md

 # JDFNet
-This is the official version of paper **"Simultaneous Surgical Stereo Depth and Motion Estimation via Brightness-aware Self-supervised Learning"**

 ## Proposed Method
 This paper proposes a novel method, namely JDFNet, for jointly fusing surgical stereo depth and flow maps via self-supervised learning to boost the overall performance by leveraging relationships between the two tasks.
 Based on deep convolutional neural networks, the proposed method is built upon three well-designed modules for cross-domain fusion, poseguided reconstruction, and brightness-aware correction.